Want the best of VICE News straight to your inbox? Sign up here

 The scenes at Simón Bolívar International Airport on Tuesday were a marked departure from what Guaidó experienced during his 23-day world tour, which was designed to drum up support for a renewed push to oust Maduro.

 He was feted at the World Economic Forum in Davos and cheered as a hero by supporters in Spain.
-He was welcomed as the official head of state by Boris Johnson in the U.K and Emmanuel Macron in France, two of 50 countries that recognize him as Venezuela’s leader.
+He was welcomed as the official head of state by Boris Johnson in the U.K. and Emmanuel Macron in France, two of 50 countries that recognize him as Venezuela’s true leader.